|Survey name||Opinions and Lifestyle Survey (OPN)|

 The OPN is carefully designed and tested, and extensive quality control procedures are used throughout.Back to table of contents

-The sampling frame used for the LFS is the Royal Mail’s Postcode Address File (PAF) of small users.
+The sampling frame used for the LMS is the Royal Mail’s Postcode Address File (PAF) of small users.
 The PAF is the most comprehensive address database in the UK.
-It is updated every three months and contains approximately 27 million addresses.
-The sample for the LFS covers the whole of Great Britain, excluding the Isles of Scilly.
+It is updated daily and contains approximately 30 million addresses.
+The sample for the LMS covers the whole of Great Britain.

 A two-stage approach is applied to sampling.
-In the first stage, a sample of households from the Annual Population Survey (APS) – those completing the last wave of the LFS or LFS boost – is drawn; in the second stage, one individual from each sampled household is selected.
-To overcome under-representation of younger age groups in the sample in the last wave of the LFS and the LFS boost, younger people are oversampled.
+In the first stage, a sample of households is drawn from the sample frame; in the second stage, one individual from each sampled household is selected.
+To overcome under-representation of younger age groups in the sample taken from the LMS, younger and older people are oversampled.

-Using the last wave of the LFS and LFS boost introduces a potential source of bias as it only includes those who have completed all waves of the LFS or the LFS boost and not objected to re-contact.
-However, data collected in the previous wave are used in the weighting process to reduce this potential bias.
-This is achieved by including population controls based on variables collected in the previous wave.
+Using the LMS introduces a potential source of bias as it only includes those who have completed the LMS and not objected to re-contact.
+However, data collected in the previous LMS are used in the weighting process to reduce this potential bias.
+This is achieved by including population controls based on variables collected in the LMS.
 Previous data are also used to adjust for non-response bias before weighting the adjusted sampling weights to population estimates.

 How we process the data

 The data is validated and cleaned, variables are derived, and weights are applied.
 As the OPN collects information on a sample of the population, the data is weighted to enable us to make inferences from this sample to the entire population.
-Details about the purpose of population weighting and the weights that are supplied with the OPN datasets are provided in our methodology guide.
+Weighting the OPN includes calibrating by factors including region, qualification, tenure, employment, sex, and age.
+ONS produces and publishes estimates from the OPN together with confidence intervals for questions with sample base sizes greater than 10 cases.
+Where sample base for questions allows, published analysis also includes estimates broken down by various demographics (for example, age and sex).

 How we quality assure and validate the data

-There are quality assurance processes from the drawing of the sample and development of the questionnaire to delivery of the final data.
+There are quality assurance processes from the drawing of the sample and development of the questionnaire to publication of the data and estimates.
 These processes include:

-the questionnaire is tested by both by the research team and telephone operations through test scenarios
+- the questionnaire is tested, both by the research team and telephone operations through test scenarios

 How we disseminate the data